nes-lab/shepherd-nova/docs/content/infrastructure.md

 The analog frontend of each observer is calibrated with a Keithley 2604B SMU to allow precise measurements.
 Calibration data is stored on an EEPROM on the same PCB as the frontend and will be copied to the result-file during an experiment.
-Additionally, the [data is stored online](https://github.com/orgua/shepherd-v2-planning/tree/main/doc_testbed/calibration_cape_24b_2023_09) to avoid loss and enable quick lookup.
+Additionally, the [cal-data is stored online](https://github.com/orgua/shepherd-v2-planning/tree/main/doc_testbed/calibration_cape_24b_2023_09) to avoid loss and enable quick lookup.
 During recording the raw values from the ADCs are not altered, but stored as is in the hdf5-file.
 This would allow for later re-calibration and easily correcting the result-files, in case an issue is found with an individual calibration.
 Calibrations made two years apart showed excellent long time stability of the frontend.